hydecorp/hydejack-starter-kit/docs/print.md

 `date`
 : Providing a year is the minimum requirement.
 Used to sort the projects.

-`screenshot`
+`image`
-: A 16:9 screenshot of the project.
+: A 16:9 image of the project.
+See [Adding images](#adding-images) for details.

-  You can pass an URL to an image, but it is recommended that you provide a `src`-`srcset` pair (see example above).

-  Hydejack will show the screenshot in various sizes, depending on the screen width, so that no specific size will fit all.
-Instead, it is recommended that you use a [mipmap]-like approach, providing the image in multiple sizes, each image half the width of the previous one.
-  The `src` key is a fallback image for browsers that don't support the `srcset` attribute.
-The keys of the `srcset` hash will be used as descriptors.

-  For more information on `srcset`, see the [documentation at MDN](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/img#attr-srcset), or [this article from CSS-Tricks](https://css-tricks.com/responsive-images-youre-just-changing-resolutions-use-srcset/).

 `caption`
 : A short description, shown as part of each "project card" in the `projects` layout.

 `description`
-: A medium-length description, used on the project's detail page as meta description and shown as message box below the screenshot.
+: A medium-length description, used on the project's detail page as meta description and shown as message box below the image.

 `links`
 : A list of `title`-`url` pairs that link to external resources related to this project.